Mojahed Al-Munee

-Mojahed Al-Munee (مجاهد المنيع; born 15 January 1996) is a Saudi professional footballer who plays as a forward for Arar.
+Mojahed Al-Munee (مجاهد المنيع; born 15 January 1996) is a Saudi professional footballer who plays as a forward for Al-Muzahimiyyah.

 Club career

 Mojahed was a player in Al-Hilal youth system he was promoted in 2016 by Ramon Diaz.
 On 21 December 2016, Mojahed played his first match against Al-Batin which he was substituted in the 80th minute.
 On 31 December 2016, Mojahed started against Al-Taawoun, but in the 67th minute he was injured with cruciate ligament for six months, which made him end the season early.

 On 3 July 2023, Al-Munee joined Al-Taraji.
 On 29 January 2024, Al-Munee joined Al-Shaeib.
 On 14 September 2024, Al-Munee joined Arar.